 - All Month

 Kathmandu Valley Tour has three ancient cities for sightseeing tours.
 So, those are called Kathmandu, Patan, and Bhaktapur.
-Kathmandu valley is a very fertile, Mountain – sheltering the historical heart of Nepal.
+Kathmandu Valley is a very fertile, Mountain – sheltering the historical heart of Nepal.
 Where the Himalayas’ most sophisticated kingdoms rose and fell.
 But Nepali cultural art is developing and refined.
-Kathmandu valley lies in the center of Nepal.
+Kathmandu Valley lies in the center of Nepal.

-Pashupatinath temple is the oldest Hindu temple in the world.
+Furthermore, Pashupatinath temple is the oldest Hindu temple in the world.
 So, valley tour is important for Hindu and Buddhist religions in Nepal.
 Valley tour attracts religious pilgrims and dreadlocked sadhus (holy men) from all over the subcontinent.
 Because Newar people are the native people of this valley.
 They have a very rich culture which is attractive to tourists.
 Kathmandu Valley Tour is the social, religious, and urban focal point of the city.
 There are museums inside the palace building.